RAS598-2025-S-Team06/RAS598-2025-S-Team06.github.io/docs/index.md

 ---

 ### **Control & Autonomy**
-- **TurtleBot Autonomy:**
-  - Uses **SLAM (Nav2)** for autonomous navigation.
-  - Detects when it has reached the destination then sends a ROS signal, It can be a QR code on the wall.
+On TurtleBot, we will ose SLAM for autonomous navigation, which will detects when it has reached the destination then sends a ROS signal, It can be a QR code on the wall for instance.
+On UR5,

 - **UR5 Autonomy:**
   - Received the ROS signal, then go to pick and manipulate objects.